GraphBLAS/SuiteSparseSessions/Session2/README.md

 - H array always kept sorted for efficient lookup
 - Enables efficient representation of graphs with huge node IDs but few edges

-**Key Quote**: "Imagine a matrix here that's not 5 by 10, but make it 10 to the 30 by 10 stored by row.
+**Key Quote**: "Imagine a matrix here that's not 5 by 10, but make it 10 to the 30 by 10 stored by row but with 5 non-empty rows.
 How would I do that?
 I have 5 vectors in this matrix that are present that have something potentially in them.
 And I have to have their 5 names like this is row 1,000, this is row 1 million, this is row 3 billion.
 That's the H array."

 ---

 ## Advanced Features and Optimizations

-### Isovalued Matrices [00:42:50 - 00:46:30]
+### Iso-Valued Matrices [00:42:50 - 00:46:30]

 When all present entries have the same value:
 - X array becomes size 1 instead of size N
 - Critical for unweighted graphs where all edges = 1
-- Full isovalued matrices can represent arbitrarily large matrices in O(1) space
+- Full iso-valued matrices can represent arbitrarily large matrices in O(1) space
 - Used internally for operations like matrix-vector reductions

 **Key Quote**: "Unweighted graphs are all over the place in graph algorithms.
 And so matrices where all the entries that are present have the same value, whether it's 1 or pi, or whatever are really important."